ninjawill10/Cobra/README.md

 # SaveVar:
 SaveVar: will save the input to a variable
 After the colon all you have to do is type what you want the variable to be called
+# Future updates
+Currently printing text and Variables on the same line is in progress
+# How to use?
+When you open a new Python file create a new file and call it main.Cb after that open main.Cb and use the commands above to code your own projects